ionutmatis16/slackoverflow/README.md

  * uses Observer design pattern to notify the views if the model has changed
  * it has no back-end for persistence, it holds the state in the memory
  * uses React Router for handling the routing

+## v3 - links back-end with front-end
+ * Client - Server architecture
+ * exposes a REST API from the server and consuming it on the client
+ * uses the command design pattern on server
+ * protects the API using HTTP Basic Authentication